FuriLabs/releng-tools/README.md

 releng-tools
 ==================

-This package contains various tools related to droidian's release engineering processes.
+This package contains various tools related to furios's release engineering processes.

-This package is automatically installed on the `droidian/build-essential` docker image.
+This package is automatically installed on the `furios/build-essential` docker image.